-I majored in Human Development and Family Sciences at the University of Texas at Austin with aspirations of becoming a toy designer.
-Noticing that toy maker gigs are few and far between, I decided to switch gears and pursue my masters at the University of Connecticut in Marriage and Family Therapy.
+Then I moved to Austin with aspirations of becoming a toy designer.
+Noticing that toy maker gigs are few and far between, I decided to switch gears, move to New England, and pursue my masters at the University of Connecticut with a focus on Marriage and Family Therapy.
 While there I learned the ins and outs of marriage and family therapy while participating in research projects focusing on youth leadership and geropsychology.

-After grad school I moved to Michigan where I began to practice as an MFT with a focus on attachment disorders and PTSD within a residential facility for girls.
+After grad school, I moved to Michigan where I began to practice as an MFT within a residential facility for girls.
 I loved the children but the work was heartbreaking and after a few short years, I “retired” to focus on my own family.
-While at home I started learning graphic design in the evenings and before I knew it, I had a little graphic design business.
+While at home I started learning graphic design in the evenings and before I knew it, I had a little graphic design business of my own.
 It was also during this time that I discovered my love of textiles, sewing, and modern quilting.

-After being home for a few years I moved back to Austin, it was during this time that I started to get the itch to go back to work but I wasn’t sure of what to do.
+After being home for a few years I moved back to Austin, it was during this time that I started to think I needed to get back to work.
 Marriage and family therapists have awful hours and I knew that my heart wasn’t there.
-But what can I do?
+But what can a graphic designer/therapist do?

 My brother-in-law suggested User Experience Design and after some research and finding out that my local college had just started a two-year program, I quickly signed up.
 I ended up graduating from the program in May of 2019 and I do have to say, this is so much fun!